Unitary perturbation theory on the light cone using adiabatic switching: Scalar field theory

 To complete the calculation, one substitutes the ${\cal J}$ functions with their explicit expressions given in Appendix~\ref{appendix:formulas}, after having replaced their arguments using Eqs.~(\ref{eq:zeta-denom}),(\ref{eq:def-Delta}),(\ref{eq:ER-from-mass-shell}).
 The final expression in terms of the kinematical variables $\vec k_1$ and $\vec k_2$ is not particularly illuminating.
 Let us instead highlight a few facts:

 \begin{itemize}

-\item The ultraviolet singularities coincide with those of the factor \(\sqrt{Z_\varphi^{\overline{\rm MS}}} \times \left(Z_\varphi^{\overline{\rm MS}}\right)^{2}\), i.e., the renormalization factor associated with the product of a single-particle wave function (that of the asymptotic particle) and two propagators (propagating the two particles resulting from the fluctuation up to light-cone time~0).
+\item The ultraviolet singularities coincide with those of the factor $\sqrt{Z_\varphi^{\overline{\rm MS}}} \times \left(Z_\varphi^{\overline{\rm MS}}\right)^{2}$, i.e., the renormalization factor associated with the product of a single-particle wave function (that of the asymptotic particle) and two propagators (propagating the two particles resulting from the fluctuation up to light-cone time~0).
 This behavior was also observed in Ref.~\cite{Lappi:2016oup} in a similar two-particle wave function calculation, but in the context of gauge theories.

-\item If one analytically continues the transverse momenta so that the $\zeta$'s tend to zero---which corresponds to enforcing energy conservation---the second line on the right-hand side of the previous equation reduces to $\left(Z_\varphi\right)^2$, where the expression of $Z_\varphi$ is given in Tab.~\ref{tab:self-energy-special-dimensions}.
+\item If one analytically continues the transverse momenta so that the $\zeta$'s tend to zero, which corresponds to making the intermediate-state light-cone energy equal to the external one, the second line on the right-hand side of the previous equation reduces to $\left(Z_\varphi\right)^2$, where the expression of $Z_\varphi$ is given in Tab.~\ref{tab:self-energy-special-dimensions}.
 Physically, this reflects the fact that when energy conservation is enforced, the lifetime of the particle pair becomes infinite, and thus, the fluctuations of each of these particles becomes part of the dressing of an asymptotic state.

 \item The limit $m\to 0$ (implying $m_R,m_P\to 0$ in space-time dimension $d=6$) of the ratio of Eq.~(\ref{eq:final-self-energy}) to the $\phi\to\varphi$ wave function is regular.
-Physically, this is because the loop on the outgoing legs can only occur during a finite time, due to the non-conservation of the energy of the two-particle fluctuation: the inverse of the energy difference between the two-particle Fock state and the asymptotic particle sets a soft upper bound on the lifetime of the two-particle state, and thus on the time interval during which radiative corrections to the propagation of each particle can take place.
+Physically, this is because the loop on the outgoing legs can only occur during a finite time, due to the light-cone energy difference between the two-particle intermediate state and the external particle: the inverse of this difference sets a soft upper bound on the lifetime of the two-particle state, and thus on the time interval during which radiative corrections to the propagation of each particle can take place.
 Hence, infrared divergences associated to these fluctuations cannot occur.

 One finds \be \left.\frac{\left.{\psi}_{\phi\to\varphi\varphi}\right|_{\substack{\text{tree level }\\+\text{self-energy}}}}{\psi^{(1)}_{\phi\to\varphi\varphi}}\right|_{m\to 0}= \left(Z_\varphi^\MSbar\right)^2\left[1+\frac{\bar\lambda_R^2}{6(4\pi)^3}\left(\ln\frac{\kappa_{12}^{\perp2}}{\mu^2}+\frac12\ln\frac{k_{12}^+}{\kappa_{12}^+}-\frac83\right)\right]. \ee